10 Boating Tips The Ultimate Beginner’s Guide

 It’s technically a certificate, and you can easily obtain it by taking a boating course, even if it’s online.

-The main objective, though, is to know the basic navigation rules to ensure that you stay safe and protect other boaters while out there.
+The main objective is to know the basic navigation rules to ensure that you stay safe and protect other boaters while out there.

 These rules include what to do when passing a boat, meeting head-on with another boat, docking, overtaking, safety equipment to bring, boat side signs, and regulatory marks.

-Once you learn the rules, it will be easier for you to cruise effectively and remain under complete control of your boat throughout the trip.
+Once you learn the rules, it will be easier to cruise effectively and remain completely controlled by your boat throughout the trip.

 The good thing about boating courses is that they are easily accessible.
 And if you live in states like California, New York, and Virginia, you can sign up for a free online boating course to get a license.